TULiberalArts/Neuroscience/pages/next-stops.md

 - [Rosalie Schumann](https://liberalarts.temple.edu/news/alumni-spotlight-rosalie-schumann) is currently a medical student at the Philadelphia College of Osteopathic Medicine.<br>
 _Double Major in Neuroscience and Psychology from Temple in 2018_

+- [Marguerite Robinson](https://liberalarts.temple.edu/news/alumni-spotlight-marguerite-robinson) is currently a medical student at the Philadelphia College of Osteopathic Medicine.<br>
+_Double Major in Neuroscience and Psychology from Temple in 2016_ _MS in Neuroscience from Temple in 2018_

 ___

 ## Make Your Declaration